 Sugar Content of Arabica & Robusta Coffee Beans

-Arabica Coffee Beans has more sugar content than Robusta.
+Arabica Coffee Beans have more sugar content than Robusta.

 This is probably the main reason Arabica is so popular.
 Arabica has 60% more lipids in its beans than Robusta.
 The high lipid content gives Arabica a pleasant flavor.